 In a major twist it's revealed that the disfigured prostitute's parents were actually siblings.
 They were run out of their town and lived in poverty for the rest of their lives.
 The brother turned cruel and abusive towards his sister and was killed by his inbred daughter after he is implied to have raped her.

 Christopher had a relationship with his younger sister.
 It's later implied that he raped and killed her and was driven insane due to it.

 Creator Cameo: Watch for Shimako Iwai, writer of the original novel.
 She plays the torturer.

-Driven to Suicide: The disfigured prostitute claims first that this was what happened to Komomo.
+Driven to Suicide: The disfigured prostitute claims first that this was what happened to Komomo, who hanged herself when Christopher failed to return.
 After Christopher says he doesn't believe her, she admits that she actually killed Komomo (and was also the one that committed the robbery and falsely accused Komomo in the first place).

 Made a Slave: All the women (in particular, the disfigured prostitute was sold to a brothel by her mother).

 No Name Given: The disfigured prostitute, who is credited as "woman".